wdporter/acim/text/1-the-meaning-of-miracles/vi-the-illusion-of-needs/index.md

 next: T-1.VII
 ---

-1.&emsp;You who want peace can find it only by complete forgiveness.
+1. You who want peace can find it only by complete forgiveness.
 ²No learning is acquired by anyone unless he wants to learn it and believes in some way that he needs it.
 ³While lack does not exist in the creation of God, it is very apparent in what you have made.
 ⁴It is, in fact, the essential difference between them.